Marking and Signing Crosswalks

 Removing parking from corners can improve visibility between pedestrians and approaching motorists.

-Restricting parking at corners will improve visibility of the crossing for both drivers and pedestrians.
-At a minimum, 30 feet should be kept clear in advance of marked crosswalks to help pedestrians and drivers see each other better.
-Distances greater than 30 feet are generally better, but parking restrictions have to be balanced with the needs of motorists.
-For example, if parent parking is severely restricted or completely removed near schools, parents may ignore all parking restrictions.
+Restricting parking in advance of crosswalks can improve visibility of the crossing for both drivers and pedestrians.
+At a minimum, 20 feet should be kept clear in advance of marked crosswalks to help pedestrians and drivers see each other better.
+Distances greater than 30 feet are generally better, but parking restrictions have to be balanced with the needs of businesses and motorists.
+For example, if parking is severely restricted or completely removed near schools, parents may ignore all parking restrictions.

 Treatment: Parking Restrictions at Corners